jensraaby/jens.raaby.co.uk/content/journal/2020/02/2020-02-27-five-things-2.markdown

 ## 5. Aldi's [Authentic Greek Yoghurt](https://www.aldi.co.uk/authentic-greek-yogurt-/p/073594075070500)
 ![Aldi Authentic Greek Yogurt](/assets/fivethings/2-yogurt.jpg) I've been trying to cut down on eating carbohydrates recently and that means finding foods that provide more of the other macronutrients.
 Greek yogurt is quite popular for its high protein content, but the most popular brand (Fage Total) has a reduced level of fat (5%).
 It still tastes great, but it's expensive.
-This alternative from Aldi is more like the yogurt I had in Greece - rich with fat (and protein) and with a rich creamy taste.
+This alternative from Aldi is more like the yogurt I had in Greece - high in fat (and protein) and with a rich creamy taste.
 I have it with fresh berries (raspberries and blackberries are good low sugar choices), sometimes adding milled linseed.
 It's also handy for cooking (soups, curries etc.).